Shreyash2942/Data-Lab/docs/Data-Lab-Documentation.md

   - `datalab` (default)
   - `datalab_root` (admin)
   - `root` (system)
+- `docker compose exec data-lab bash` drops you into `root`, but `/root` points at `/home/datalab`.
+You can `su - datalab` for day-to-day work (recommended) or `su - datalab_root` for admin tasks.
+If you prefer a non-root session immediately, run `docker compose exec -u datalab data-lab bash`.

 Use this doc plus each stack's README to explain configuration and usage.

+## Environment Setup

+- First run `cp .env.example .env` (or the Windows equivalent) at the repo root so Docker Compose loads a writable `.env`.
+The `.env` file is gitignored; customize it per machine while `.env.example` remains the reference.

 ## dbt Defaults